Want to join our team?

 Clinical Affiliate Rotation

-The Clinical Affiliate Rotation provides domestic undergraduate students pursuing a degree in Athletic Training the opportunity to expand their clinical knowledge and application of skills within one of the nation’s most diverse medical communities.
+The Clinical Affiliate Rotation provides entry level students pursuing a degree in Athletic Training the opportunity to expand their clinical knowledge and application of skills within one of the nation’s most diverse medical communities.

-Stanford Sports Medicine provides formal distance learning environments within other CAATE accredited undergraduate Athletic Training Education Programs including Quinnipiac University, Marquette University, Florida Southern College, Colby Sawyer College, the University of Cincinnati, the University of Idaho, and West Chester University.
-Placement in the Clinical Affiliate Rotation is limited to current students of a CAATE Accredited Athletic Training Education Program.
+Currently, Stanford Sports Medicine provides formal distance learning environments within other CAATE accredited undergraduate Athletic Training Education Programs including Quinnipiac University, Marquette University, Florida Southern College, Colby Sawyer College, the University of Cincinnati, the University of Idaho, and West Chester University.

 Students completing their studies that require work placement in athletic therapy, physiotherapy, or other related fields are encouraged to apply.
 Students will be asked to provide specific areas of desired experiences, and clinical rotations will be customized accordingly.
 Students will benefit from working alongside physicians, physical therapists, athletic trainers, and sports scientists to allow for a truly multidisciplinary experience.

-Current international affiliates include IT Carlow (Ireland), Bond University Department of Physiotherapy (Australia), Dublin City University (Ireland), and Waseda University (Tokyo, Japan).
-Rotations occur during the Fall, Spring, and Summer terms and must be approved by the Senior Associate Director of Athletic Training.
-For more information regarding the International Clinical Affiliate Training Program or interested in establishing a clinical relationship, please contact Eitan Gelber.
+Rotations occur during the Fall, Spring, and Summer terms and must be approved by the Director of Athletic Training.
+For more information regarding the Clinical Affiliate Rotation or interested in establishing a clinical relationship, please contact Lindsy Donnelly or Justin Police.